abrookins/andrewbrookins.com/_posts/2017-06-03-my-ideal-software-development-environment.md

 Most of what I wanted was possible already, I realized.

-While no editor exists that matches my requirements exactly, in the meantime I could use Vim running on a remote server, accessed via SSH.
+While no editor existed that matched my requirements exactly, in the meantime I could use Vim running on a remote server, accessed via SSH.
 That setup would be less possible if I were a C# developer or built a lot of mobile apps, but for the most part, I'm a web developer.

 So I made the switch, and it's been great.
 Vim over SSH freed me up to try different devices, and I had my eye on a few: